-There is a specific scheme for those aged 55 or over called the Older People’s Shared Ownership scheme (OPSO).
-The scheme is identical to shared ownership but the maximum share is capped at 75%.
-However, once you own a 75% share of your home, you won’t have to pay any rent for the outstanding 25%.
+The Older People’s Shared Ownership Scheme (OPSO) is for those aged 55 or over.
+It works the same, but the maximum share is 75%.
+However, once you own a 75% share of your home, you won’t have to pay any rent on the outstanding 25%.

-Mortgages for those aged 55 may be slightly harder to obtain.
-This is because mortgage terms are often shorter and therefore costs can be higher.
+Mortgages for those aged 55 may be harder to obtain.
+This is because mortgage terms are often shorter, so costs can be higher.

 Learn more: How to get a mortgage for over 55s

 How to apply for a shared ownership mortgage

 - Prepare your documents – You’ll need to provide documents such as your photo ID, bank statements and payslips or accounts if you’re self-employed.

 - Proof of your deposit – Lenders will want to see where your deposit is from.
 For instance, you must provide bank statements if you’ve saved your deposit.
 If your deposit is a gift, you’ll need evidence to show the deposit isn’t being loaned.

 - Speak to an advisor – An advisor can help you with all aspects of your shared ownership mortgage application.
 We’ll check whether you’ve met the criteria before applying to avoid any nasty surprises.